 Giarratani Rising Star Award

-The Industry Studies Association presents the Giarratani Rising Star Best Paper Award at the Industry Studies Conference.
-Junior (untenured) faculty members are invited to submit one paper to which they have made a significant contribution to be considered for the Giarratani Rising Star Award.
-The paper must have at least one co-author who is an untenured faculty member and must not have been accepted for publication at the time of submission.
-The Junior faculty member must not be more than six years from completion of their most recent Ph.D.
+Each year, the Industry Studies Association presents the Giarratani Rising Star Best Paper Award at the Industry Studies Conference.
+Junior scholars are invited to submit one paper to which they have made a significant contribution to be considered for the Giarratani Rising Star Award.
+The paper must have at least one co-author who is an early career scholar and must not have been accepted for publication at the time of submission.
+The junior scholar must not be more than six years from completion of their most recent Ph.D.
 The paper must also include an abstract of no more than 250 words.
-A junior faculty member can not be on more than one submitted paper.
+A junior scholar can not be on more than one submitted paper.

-The winner and runner-up will be honored at the upcoming Industry Studies Conference and invited to present their work in a special session with a senior leader in the field as the guest discussant of the papers.
-The winner will receive a $1000 honorarium and an honorarium of $500 will be awarded to second place.
+The winner and runner-up will be honored at the annual Industry Studies Conference and invited to present their work in a special session on the conference program.
+The winner will receive a $1000 honorarium and an honorarium of $500 will be awarded to the runner up.

 Papers not chosen as winners will still be considered for inclusion in the regular Industry Studies Conference program.